My son loves video games. He spends hours every day in his room playing them.

 their own physical movement can even get sedentary kids moving — but not as

-much as if they actually played outside or participated in sports.
-Other games don't
+much as if they actually played outside or did sports.
+Other games don't have such

-have such benefits, and violent video games have been shown to increase kids' aggressive
+benefits, and violent video games have been shown to increase kids' aggressive behavior.

 Like a lot of aspects of raising kids, when it comes to video games, the healthiest

 For kids and teens 5 to 18 years, experts

 recommend that parents place limits on time spent using any media.